kouroshHakha/bagnet_ngspice/README.md

 # running experiements readily

-`command.sh` contains some commands that can reproduce the results of ICCAD paper for the two stage opamp optimization problem.
+`command.sh` contains the commands that reproduce the results of ICCAD paper for the two stage opamp optimization problem.
 You can comment/un-comment the sections that you deem necessary.

 ```
 ./commands.sh